 The story of Diego, a young and successful photographer that lives in the glamorous world of fashion, shallowness and excess.
 A tragic accident turns his world around; his partner is now in...

-Andres (Jean Pierre Agostini) it's a fan of Los Leones del Caracas one of the principal baseball teams of Venezuela.
-Julissa (Juliette Pardau) it's a fan of Los Navegantes del Magallanes, ...
+Andres (Jean Pierre Agostini) is a fan of Los Leones del Caracas one of the main baseball teams of Venezuela.
+Julissa (Juliette Pardau) is a fan of Los Navegantes del Magallanes, the rival ...
 See full summary »

 Luis Carlos Hueck

-Jean Pierre Agostini,
+Jean Pierre Agostini De Risi,

 Miguel Ángel Landa

 The story of Diego, a young and successful photographer that lives in the glamorous world of fashion, shallowness and excess.
 A tragic accident turns his world around; his partner is now in a coma.
 Unexpectedly, and right at this terrible time, Diego must take care of his son, Armando.
 Now, both of them have to adapt to each other; Armando to the unknown, homosexual world of his father, and Diego to the closed attitude of his teenage son.Written by

 30 of 32 people found this review helpful.